Batak script

-The Batak script (natively known as Surat Batak (ᯘᯒᯖᯅᯖᯂ), Surat na Sampulu Sia (lit. 'the nineteen letters'), or Sisiasia) is a writing system used to write the Austronesian Batak languages spoken by several million people on the Indonesian island of Sumatra.
+The Batak script (natively known as Surat Batak (ᯘᯮᯒᯖ᯲ᯅᯖᯂ᯲), Surat na Sampulu Sia (lit. 'the nineteen letters'), or Sisiasia) is a writing system used to write the Austronesian Batak languages spoken by several million people on the Indonesian island of Sumatra.
 The script may be derived from the Kawi and Pallava script, ultimately derived from the Brahmi script of India, or from the hypothetical Proto-Sumatran script influenced by Pallava.

 History

 The Batak magicians and priests or datu used the Batak script mainly for magical texts and divinatory purposes.
 It is unknown how many non-specialists were literate in the Batak script, but judging from the widespread tradition of writing love laments, especially among the Karo, Simalungun, and Angkola-Mandailing Batak, it is likely that a considerable part of the non-specialist population was able to read and write the Batak script.
-After the arrival of Europeans in the Batak lands, first German missionaries and, from 1878 onwards, the Dutch, the Batak script was, alongside the Roman script, taught in the schools, and teaching and religious materials were printed in the Batak script.
+After the arrival of Europeans in the Batak lands, first German and (from 1878 onward) Dutch missionaries taught the Batak script alongside the Roman script in schools, and teaching and religious materials were printed in the Batak script.
 Soon after the first World War the missionaries decided to discontinue printing books in the Batak script.
-The script soon fell out of use and is now only used for ornamental purposes.
+The script quickly fell out of use and is now only used for ornamental purposes.